FREQUENTLY ASKED QUESTIONS

 An extendable lead is also not appropriate exercise by any stretch of the imagination.
 I loathe these devices and will never promote or approve any of my puppies being walked on them.

 For decades we have walked dogs on a simple collar and lead, this is all that is needed plus a healthy commitment to training.
+There is no need for harnesses or devices, just plain and simple; collar, lead, patience and effort.

 WHAT TYPE OF HEALTH ISSUES CAN THEY HAVE?